mavlink/mavlink-devguide/en/README.md

 ## Key Features

-- *Very efficient*: MAVLink 1 has just 8 bytes overhead per packet, including start sign and packet drop detection.
+- Very efficient.
+MAVLink 1 has just 8 bytes overhead per packet, including start sign and packet drop detection.
 MAVLink 2 has just 14 bytes of overhead (but is a much more secure and extensible protocol).
-  > **Tip** Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.
+  Because MAVLink doesn't require any additional framing it is very well suited for applications with very limited communication bandwidth.
-- Support for up to 255 concurrent systems on the network (vehicles, ground stations, etc.)
-255 vehicles, with system IDs ranging from 1 to 255 (0 is not a valid vehicle ID).
-- *Reliable*: Used since 2009 to communicate between many different vehicles, ground stations (and other nodes) over varied and challenging communication channels (high latency/noise).
+- Very reliable.
+MAVLink has been used since 2009 to communicate between many different vehicles, ground stations (and other nodes) over varied and challenging communication channels (high latency/noise).
 It provides methods for detecting packet drops, corruption, and for packet authentication.
-- *Flexible*: MAVlink libraries have been provided for [many programming languages](#supported_languages), running on numerous microcontrollers/operating systems (including ARM7, ATMega, dsPic, STM32 and Windows, Linux, MacOS, Android and iOS).
+- Supports [many programming languages](#supported_languages), running on numerous microcontrollers/operating systems (including ARM7, ATMega, dsPic, STM32 and Windows, Linux, MacOS, Android and iOS).
+- Allows up to 255 concurrent systems on the network (vehicles, ground stations, etc.)
 - Enables both offboard and onboard communications (e.g. between a GCS and drone, and between drone autopilot and MAVLink enabled drone camera).